Zankomag/RoundedBoxCollider2D/README.md

 It's altered for specific rounded tiles.

 ## Features
-To pick which corners are rounded.
+You can pick which corners are rounded.
 ![Screenshot](Example.png?raw=true "Example")

 ## Installation: